pawanharariya/Egg-Timer/README.md

 EggTimer is a timer app for cooking eggs.
 You can start and stop the timer and choose different cooking intervals based on how much boiled you want your eggs to be.
-When the timer finishers the user is notified by a notification.
+When the timer finishers you will be notified with a notification.

 The app demonstrates the use of Notification Manager and Channels to deliver notifications.